 So what does this actually mean for dental nurses?

-The evidence base is evolving, and research published in 2023 and 2025 suggests the risks associated with gel polish on short, intact nails may be lower than previously thought.
+The evidence base is evolving, and research published in 2025 suggests the risks associated with gel polish on short, intact nails may be lower than previously thought.
 However, this evidence alone does not change national guidance.
 HTM 01-05 remains the recognised best-practice standard for dental settings.

-Where a practice has formally reviewed the evidence, completed a documented risk assessment, and agreed a local policy that departs from HTM 01-05, dental nurses should follow their practice policy, as the responsibility for that decision sits with the provider.
+Where a practice has formally reviewed the evidence, completed a documented risk assessment, and agreed a local policy that departs from HTM 01-05, dental nurses may follow their practice policy, as the responsibility for that decision sits with the provider.
 In the absence of such a formally agreed policy, HTM 01-05 should be followed as the default standard.

 For dental nurses, the key point is clarity: follow written practice policy, understand who holds responsibility for deviations from national guidance, and avoid relying on informal advice or assumptions.
-Until national guidance is formally updated, any departure from HTM 01-05 remains a governance decision, not an individual one.

 References